ciaramccarthy1/SE-stratified-transmission-models/README.md

 # Project overview
 This modelling framework is part of Work Package 4 (WP4) of the Winter Pressures project.
-The project aims to quantify inequality in the health impacts and in the primary care of respiratory infections in England during winter, using electronic health records accessed through OpenSAFELY. https://www.opensafely.org/approved-projects/172/.
+The project aims to quantify inequality in health impacts and in primary care of respiratory infections in England during winter using electronic health records accessed through OpenSAFELY. https://www.opensafely.org/approved-projects/172/.
-WP4 aims to model winter epidemics of three main respiratory viruses impacting primary and secondary care, and to evaluate the potential of vaccination to ameliorate their unequal health impacts across socio-economic and ethnically distinct populations.
+WP4 aims to use transmission modelling approaches applied to winter epidemics of three main respiratory viruses to evaluate how demographic factors and unequal vaccination coverage affect respiratory virus transmission in different population groups and how these could be mitigated thorugh targetted vaccination.
+As the first stage, we have extended existing dynamic transmission models for influenza, COVID-19 and RSV, used previously in the UK for vaccine decision making, to include stratification by socioeconomic quintile.

 # Model framework
-The dynamic transmission model has a single flexible compartmental structure parametersised for each of the respiratory viruses causing COVID-19, Influenza, and Respiratory Syncytial Virus (SRV) illness.
+The dynamic transmission model has a single flexible compartmental structure parametersised for each of the three respiratory viruses considered.

 The current model inputs (in /data/ ) include:
 * literature-based model parameters for COVID-19, Influenza, and SRV.